-Soiled or contaminated protective hoods can expose firefighters to toxins and carcinogens that enter the body through ingestion, inhalation or absorption.
+Soiled or contaminated protective garments can expose fire fighters to toxins, carcinogens, and infectious agents that enter the body through ingestion, inhalation or skin absorption.
+Some forms of contamination can cause acute or short-term health effects, but others can occur from repeated exposures.
 Repeated small exposures to some contaminants can add up over time and cause health problems.
-Although safety is important to avoid injury or inhalation hazards while working on the fire ground, you can inadvertently carry many of the contaminants that lead to health risks away from the fire scene on your protective clothing and equipment.
+Although safety is important to avoid injury or inhalation hazards while working on the fire ground, your protective clothing can inadvertently absorb or carry many of the contaminants that lead to continued exposure and present health risks away from the fire scene from your handling and wearing of protective garments and equipment.